Aleksei Serebryakov (actor): Personal life

+Sergei Serebryakov has been living with his wife Maria since the 1980s; they got married in the 1990s, and they have three children, one from Maria's previous marriage and two adopted; in March 2012, Serebryakov moved to Canada with his family, citing corruption and political instability in Russia as obstacles to raising children.
+He later stated that living in Canada is cheaper, despite not having Canadian citizenship; in 2021, Serebryakov allegedly returned to Russia.
+According to the actor, "actually, I didn't go anywhere, I just took my children to study".

 Political views

 In 2018, Serebryakov became embroiled in controversy over his statement in an interview that the most common traits of Russian people are "[brutal] force, rudeness and arrogance".
 He also said in the interview that he does not like two things about Vladimir Putin: lies and thieving.
 At a business forum in London later that year, he accused Russia of stirring up multiple wars.